 Maximizing Your Chances of Going Pro

 For many aspiring young athletes, the dream of playing in the NFL starts early.
-While it is possible to go straight from high school to the NFL, the reality is that it is an incredibly rare occurrence.
+While it is not really possible to go straight from high school to the NFL, there are several steps you can take to maximize your chances of making it to the professional level.

 Dominate HS Competition